 This course provides an introduction to the concepts used in computer vision and digital image processing.
 Computer vision techniques extract information from an image, while image processing techniques modifies the image for viewing by the human eye.
 Topics covered include the following: sampling and resolution, image processing, edge detection, segmentation, discrete image transforms, restoration and enhancement, and image compression.

 Data mining refers to a family of techniques used to detect interesting knowledge in data.
-With the availability of large databases to store, manage and assimilate data, the
+With the availability of large databases to store, manage and assimilate data, the new thrust of data mining lies at the intersection of database systems, artificial intelligence and algorithms that efficiently analyze data.
+The course will use concepts from pattern recognitions, statistics, data analysis and machine learning.
+The size of databases and high complexity of techniques present many interesting computational challenges.

 Students study the management of data sets that are too large or complex for traditional data-processing platforms.
 Data storage and retrieval concepts, including data warehousing, cloud, and distributed computing are covered.
 Tools and technologies to help summarize, visualize, and understand the significance of data are introduced along with principles and practices of business intelligence.
+Classes 3 hrs. and recitation 1.5 hours per week.

 The student conducts a research project in computing science under the supervision of any member of the Department.
 The student will submit a thesis and present it orally.